decentralized-identity/presentation-exchange/spec/spec.md

 :::

-If the `from` property contains an array of nested _Submission Requirement_ objects, it directs the consumer of the _Presentation Definition_ to submit members such that the number of satisfied _Submission Requirement_ objects is exactly `count`.
+If the `from` property contains an array of nested _Submission Requirement_ objects, it directs the consumer of the [[ref:Presentation Definition]] to submit members such that the number of satisfied _Submission Requirement_ objects is exactly `count`.
 In the following example, the `from` property contains an array of nested _Submission Requirement_ objects to require either all members